Generalization from Low- to Moderate-Resolution Spectra with Neural Networks for Stellar Parameter Estimation: A Case

 \subsection{Fine-tuning the MLP model}

-We next apply fine-tuning, using LoRA fine-tuning for [$\alpha$/Fe] and a residual-head strategy for [Fe/H].
+We next apply fine-tuning, using LoRA fine-tuning for [$\alpha$/Fe] and a residual-head strategy for [Fe/H] (See Section \ref{sec:fine_tune_strategies} for comparisons of fine-tuning strategies for the two parameters).
 The one-to-one comparisons in Figure~\ref{fig:compare_pretrained_desi} (\texttt{MLP-LRS (fine-tuned)}) show clear gains relative to the zero-shot models, largely correcting the anomalous trend noted above, which implies that fine-tuning on DESI helps compensate for differences in resolution and spectral properties that are not fully captured by pre-training on LAMOST LRS.